SebasAren/progProject/PROCESS.md

 ## Sunday 28-1-2018
 Decided to move all the definitions of global variables to a single file to keep them under better control.

+## Monday 29-1-2018
+Today I fixed a lot of issues.
+I created an error handler which notifies the user when there is no data present of the country in a required dataset.
+I also gave all the plots a useful axis label.
+Tommorow I will probably create a function which will apply the correct units to the axis labels.